2 April 2026

 Why Do Monthly Rates Cost More?

-Banks typically pay lower rates for monthly interest because they lose the benefit of compound interest.
-When interest stays in your account until maturity, it earns additional interest.
-When paid out monthly, that compounding effect disappears — which means less total interest for the bank to fund from your principal.
+Banks offer lower rates for monthly interest because of compound interest.
+When interest stays in your term deposit until maturity, it compounds — earning interest on interest.
+When paid out monthly, that compounding effect is lost and you earn less total interest over the term.

 You're essentially paying for liquidity and regular cash flow through a slightly lower return.